 Pranayama & Meditation (various)

 Mindfulness Based Cognitive Therapy

 Neuro linguistic programming

 I am a member of British Wheel of Yoga, Yoga Alliance Professionals, The Society of Yoga Practitioners and Face Yoga Method.

-These experiences and qualifications have made it possible for me to share yoga and face yoga, work with yoga therapy with clients,
+These experiences and qualifications have made it possible for me to share yoga therapy, yoga and face yoga,

 and design wellbeing programmes for individuals and organisations.
 And for this I'm forever grateful :)